code-423n4/2023-04-party-findings/data/HollaDieWaldfee-Q.md

          // The minting formula for voting power is a bit lossy, so we check
          // for slightly less than 100%.
 ```

+## [L-08] Allow specifying `maximumPrice` for individual NFTs
+Currently it is only possible to specify a single `maximumPrice` for all NFTs in the `CollectionBatchBuyOperator` contract ([Link](https://github.com/code-423n4/2023-04-party/blob/440aafacb0f15d037594cebc85fd471729bcb6d9/contracts/operators/CollectionBatchBuyOperator.sol#L25-L26)).

+I recommend that it should be possible to specify a `maximumPrice` for each NFT individually.
+Thereby it's possible for the party to enforce tighter limits to the amount of ETH that the executor can spend.

+For example the NFT with `id=1` might require a maximum price of `1 ETH` whereas for another NFT with `id=2` a maximum price of `0.1 ETH` can be sufficient.

+Currently both NFTs can only have the same maximum price and the executor is able to spend `2 ETH` at a maximum.
+This could be further restricted to minimize the trust that needs to be put into the executor.

+This can be implemented by introducing a new `mapping(uint256 => uint256) maximumPrices` mapping.
+If the entry for an NFT is `!= 0` it should be used as the maximum price.
+Otherwise `maximumPrice` can be used as a fallback.

 ## [N-01] Introduce separate `vetoThresholdBps` for vetoing a proposal
 Currently the same [`passThresholdBps`](https://github.com/PartyDAO/party-protocol/blob/3313c24c85d7429346af939897c19deeef7952f5/contracts/party/PartyGovernance.sol#L81) variable is used for accepting proposals as well as vetoing proposals.